LeBoldus-Lab/hoboR/paper/paper.md

 # Summary

 Meteorological records from weather stations and data loggers can accumulate large datasets.
-Efforts to create weather station networks, and projects on microclimates and smart agriculture have increased their use `[@:Estevez2011; @Lembrechts2021; @Hachimi2023]`.
-These large datasets can be difficult to analyze for non-expert users.
-HOBO (ONSET, United Kingdom) data loggers are among the most popular affordable weather stations and ease of use, but the HOBO graphical interface does not process statistical analysis.
-To address this, we developed hoboR, an R package for reading, combining, and manipulating CSV files.
-This package removes redundant data, creates meteorological summaries by time and date, identify sensor failures and out-of-range values, and calculate summary statistics.
+Efforts to create weather station networks and smart agriculture have increased their use `[@:Estevez2011; @Lembrechts2021; @Hachimi2023]`.
+These large datasets can be difficult to analyze.
+HOBO (ONSET, United Kingdom) data loggers are among the most popular, affordable, and easy to use weather stations.
+However, the HOBO graphical interface does not conduct statistical analyses.
+To address this, we developed hoboR, an R package for reading, combining, and manipulating CSV files dowloaded from HOBO weather stations.
+This package removes redundant data, creates meteorological summaries by time and date, identifies sensor failures, out-of-range values, and calculates summary statistics.

 # Statement of need